gdagger/python-api-challenge/README.md

 All coding and analysis is provided in the VacationPy.ipynb and WeatherPy.ipynb Jupyter Notebook files contained in this repository.
 The directory "output_data" PNG files exported from the Jupyter notebook, including the scatter plots from the WeatherPy section, as well as the cities data and hotel maps.

-I used my own API keys for OpenWeatherMap, Geoapify, Gmaps, and U.S. Census to complete this assignment.
+I used my own API keys for OpenWeatherMap and Geoapify to complete this assignment.